Reading the mind’s eye: AI-inspired personalised brain models of mental imagery

 Project Overview

-In this project, we propose a novel perspective on mental imagery, viewing it as a personalized computational process that takes into account individual brain characteristics.
+In this project, we propose a novel perspective on mental imagery, viewing it as a personalised computational process that takes into account individual brain characteristics.
 The task of this computational process is to progressively transform abstract object descriptions (input) into sensory-like visual representations (output) through feedback connections in the brain’s processing hierarchy.

 Methodology